crbulakites/hum/README.md

   Example: `#: This is a comment.`

-  Note that at this time, the ":" and "." character are not supported in comments Including them will likely cause the program to panic.
+  Note that at this time, the ":" and "." character are not supported in comments.
+Including them will likely cause the program to panic.

 - `Tempo`: